Fundamental building block for all-optical scalable quantum networks: Success probabilities of CBM

 In the 2nd (logical) level, bit flip errors in the results of $\rm B_{(1)}$ can be heralded by majority vote among the success outcomes due to the fact that the symbol either $\Phi$ or $\Psi$ of all $\rm B_{(1)}$ should be the same in our encoding strategy.
 The sign flip errors of $\rm B_{(1)}$ would induce also sign flip in the result of CBM if odd number of $\rm B_{(1)}$ contain sign flip errors.
 Two error rates can be then calculated by

 where

 The overall success probability of CBM can be divided into the probabilities that contain each Pauli logical errors as $P_s(\eta,\eta')=P_{s,i}+P_{s,x}+P_{s,y}+P_{s,z}$ where

 As a result, in principle, any possible flip and sign errors in lower level (0th or 1st) can be reduced in the (logical) 2nd level by majority vote among the results of lower level Bell measurements (as long as $n\geq3$).
 The errors can be corrected more effectively if increasing the encoding size $(n,m)$.
 It shows a tendency that bit flip errors are reduced further when $j$ parameter increases for a given $m$, as it yields more success events of $\rm B_{(1)}$ in the logical level.
-The performance would depend on the given error rates, $e_d$ in polarizing channel and $\eta$ and $\eta'$ of two qubits under losses.
+The performance would depend on the given error rates, $e_d$ in polarizing channels and $\eta$ and $\eta'$ of two qubits under losses.
 The optimal strategy with $(n,m,j)$ would thus differ according to the purpose of the applications.
-The effects of errors on the performance in long distance quantum communication will be analyzed in following sections.